""

 Course Description

-This course is specifically designed for individuals aspiring to pursue a Master of Science in marketing but who currently do not meet the prerequisite of having completed a minimum of 12 ECTS credits in marketing during their undergraduate studies.
+This course is specifically designed for individuals aspiring to pursue marketing on a graduate level, but who currently do not meet the prerequisite of having completed a minimum of 12 ECTS credits in marketing during their undergraduate studies.
 The primary aim of this course is to equip students with a foundational understanding of marketing principles and practices.
 Key elements of this objective include mastery of core marketing concepts, acquisition of market-oriented thinking, and gain insights into professional marketing practices.

-Note that the preparatory course does not count towards the degree.
+Note that the preparatory course does not count towards the degree and the course is intended solely for marketing students who do not have the required foundational knowledge.

 Face-to-face learning